Tool Battery Adapters with Blinker Board

 Note: As with any electronics project, please do your research on best practices and follow all safety procedures. :)

 These tool battery adapters allow you to power many different electronic devices with your power tool batteries.
-The battery adapters come in 3 versions to fit the Milwaukee M18, Makita M18 and DeWalt M20 style batteries:
+The battery adapters come in 2 versions:

 Milwaukee/DeWalt battery adapter